RobolinkInc/doc-v2/docs/codrone-mini/blockly/Senior/02-Flight-Variables/13-get-throttle.md

 ##### Description

-Gets the throttle value of the CoDrone mini.
+Returns the current value for the throttle flight variable.

 ##### Parameters